razagna/Accelerated-Cpp/Chapter 04/Exercises/README.md

+#### Q4-0.
+Compile, execute, and test the programs in this chapter.
+The test programs for this chapter can be viewed in the [Examples](../Examples) folder.

 #### Q4-1: We noted in §4.2.3/65 that it is essential that the argument types in a call to `max` match exactly.
 Will the following code work?
 If there is a problem, how would you fix it?
 ```c++
 int maxlen;